NickMcConnell/AngbandPlus/docs/command.rst

   sometimes contain treasure, in which case they will be displayed in a different way.
 Rubble sometimes covers an object but is easy to tunnel through, even with your bare hands.
 Tunnelling ability increases with strength and weapon weight.
+If you have a digging tool in your tool slot, the game will automatically use this to dig.
 This command requires a direction, and takes some energy.

 ..